šŸ“• Build AI Agents using LangGraph.js is now out!

 You can checkout the full code of this example on my Gitub and the running app here.

-Notes on the Javascript include() function
+Notes on the Javascript includes() function

 Some extra notes on this function: